Vortex Crossfire II vs Leupold VX-Freedom: which 3-9x40 should you buy?

 Eye relief and handling

-Both scopes are unusually forgiving for their price, with roughly 3.7 to 4.4 inches of eye relief and generous eye boxes at low magnification, so neither will bite your brow on a hard-recoiling rifle.
+Both scopes are unusually forgiving for their price, and the published figures are closer than the price gap suggests.
+Leupold quotes 4.2 inches at 3x falling to 3.7 inches at 9x; Vortex quotes a single 3.8 inches for the Crossfire II.
+Either way you have most of four inches and a generous eye box at low magnification, so neither will bite your brow on a hard-recoiling rifle.
 Experts single out the VX-Freedom's eye box under magnum recoil, and its wide magnification band makes fast, off-angle shots in timber easy.
 The Crossfire II gives up little here; this category should not decide the purchase.

 Warranty